-In addition, do not support companies who are harming the environment.
+In addition, do not support companies that are harming the environment.
 Think about where you are putting your money.
 Stop thinking you’re too small to make a difference.
 How will we see change, if no one changes anything?

-Obviously, we are not perfect so if you don’t always follow these eco-friendly habits because let’s face it, society makes it so damn hard, don’t feel too bad it or ashamed.
+Obviously, we are not perfect so if you don’t always follow these eco-friendly habits because let’s face it, society makes it so damn hard, don’t feel too bad or ashamed.
 That’s going to make your eco-anxiety worse.
 You are doing your part and that’s what matters.

 02. Take Action